 Notes

-- These sprinkles will keep for several weeks in your pantry, so you could easily prepare a batch early in the season and keep using them for holiday festivities as needed.
+- Storage: These sprinkles will keep for several weeks in your pantry, so you could easily prepare a batch early in the season and keep using them for holiday festivities as needed.
 A small glass jar works well but you can also use sandwich bags or small plastic containers.

 Nutrition